 Meeting a new pal on the Grinnell Glacier Hike

 I’ve always loved the Grinnell Glacier Hike.
 It’s fairly long as day hikes go at 11 miles, but the views, which change all day are spectacular, watching the valley below open up and seeing the turquoise waters of Grinnell and Josephine lakes, as we approach the glacier.
-This year, the smoky haze diminished the effect, sadly.
+This year, sadly, the smoky haze diminished the effect.

-A few weeks ago, I had communicated on a Glacier Former Employee Facebook page with Laura, someone who had worked at Glacier a few years later than I, so I didn’t know her.
+A few weeks ago, I had communicated on a Facebook page for Glacier Former Employees with Laura, someone who had worked at Glacier a few summers later than I, so I didn’t know her.
 She also seemed interested in hiking Grinnell Glacier and we would be in the Many Glacier area at the same time as she would be.
 But we never actually finalized a plan.

 The Grand Tour

-The Grinnell Glacier hike was the longest and hardest we had done in a while, and, this was John’s first trip to Glacier, so, the next day we drove the beautiful Going-to-the-Sun Road, which goes across the park, crossing the Continental Divide.
+The Grinnell Glacier hike was the longest and hardest we had done in a while, and, this was John’s first trip to Glacier, so, the next day we took it easy by driving the beautiful Going-to-the-Sun Road, which goes across the park, crossing the Continental Divide.
 It is widely considered to be one of the most scenic drives in the United States.
 Getting to the west side of the park, we stopped to see Lake McDonald Lodge, and then went by the tiny village of Apgar which is near the park’s west entrance.
-We bought sandwiches and pasta salad at Apgar and ate them at a picnic area of the beautiful shores of Lake McDonald.
+We bought sandwiches and pasta salad at a shop in Apgar and ate our lunch at a picnic area of the beautiful shores of Lake McDonald.
 Not far from the Lake McDonald Lodge, celebrated cowboy artist C.M.
 Russell owned a retreat in the days before Glacier became a national park.
 John and I ended up driving the full loop, Highway 2, across the southern edge of the park, to the other side to see the Glacier Park Lodge near the east entrance, before heading back.

 We are planning to join next summer’s reunion and look forward to seeing more friends and also enjoying a Hootenanny, Serenade, and outing to Johnson’s, but this serendipitous reunion was a wonderful and fun surprise.